Pyprohly/reddit-api-doc-notes/docs/api-reference/subreddit.rst

    "user_is_moderator","boolean?","Current user is a moderator of the subreddit. `null` if no user context."
    "user_is_muted","boolean?","Current user is muted in the subreddit. `null` if no user context."
    "user_is_subscriber","boolean?","Current user is subscribed to the subreddit. `null` if no user context."
-   "user_sr_theme_enabled","boolean",""
+   "user_sr_theme_enabled","boolean","Whether the current user allows subreddit custom CSS.

+   This is the ""allow subreddits to show me custom themes"" preference in old reddit."
    "videostream_links_count","integer",""
    "whitelist_status","string","E.g., `all_ads`"
    "wiki_enabled","boolean",""
    "wls","integer",""
    "user_flair_enabled_in_sr","boolean?","Whether user flairs are enabled in the subreddit.

-   In old Reddit this is the flair option that says ""enable user flair in this subreddit""
+   In old Reddit this is the flair option that says ""enable user flair in this subreddit"".

-   Value is false if object was retrieved from a search."
+   Value is false if object was retrieved from a search.

+   Notice that this field name ends with `_in_sr` because `user_flair_enabled` is already being used for something else."
+   "link_flair_enabled","boolean","Whether post flairs are enabled in the subreddit.

+   In old Reddit, this field is tied to the 'link flair position' flair setting: the value is false when set to `none`."
+   "can_assign_user_flair","boolean","Whether or not users can assign a flair to themselves in this subreddit.

+   If false, only a moderator can assign flairs to users.

+   In old Reddit this is the flair option that says ""allow users to assign their own flair""."
    "can_assign_link_flair","boolean","Whether or not users can assign a flair to their submission in this subreddit.

    If false, only a moderator can assign flairs to submissions.

    In old Reddit this is the flair option that says ""allow submitters to assign their own link flair""."
-   "can_assign_user_flair","boolean","Whether or not users can assign a flair to themselves in this subreddit.
-If false, only a moderator can assign flairs to users.

-   In old Reddit this is the flair option that says ""allow users to assign their own flair""."
-   "link_flair_enabled","boolean","True if link flairs are enabled.
-This field is tied to the 'link flair position' flair setting: this field is false when set to `none`."
+   "user_flair_position","string","Either `left`, or `right` or empty string.

+   Starts off as `right` in new subreddits.

+   Can be set to an empty string via API calls (see `POST /r/{subreddit}/api/flairconfig`) but not through the UI.

+   If an empty string then all user flairs are hidden, despite the `user_flair_enabled_in_sr` setting.
+   "
    "link_flair_position","string","Either `left`, or `right`, or empty string if `link_flair_enabled` is false (the 'none' option in the old Reddit UI)."
    "user_can_flair_in_sr","boolean?","Whether or not the current user is allowed to set their user flair in this subreddit.
 This will be true if the 'allow users to assign their own' user flair option is enabled, or if the current user is a moderator of the subreddit with the 'flair' permission.
 If neither of these conditions are true, this field value will be `null`.

    Value is `null` if there is no user context.
 Value is `null` if the object was retrieved from a search."
+   "user_flair_richtext","unknown array","Richtext object."
+   "user_flair_template_id","string?","Current user's flair template UUID.

+   Value `null` when:

+   * The flair isn't using a template.
+   * User flairs are disabled in the subreddit (`user_flair_enabled_in_sr` is false).
+   "
+   "user_flair_type","string","Current user's flair type: either `text` or `richtext`."
+   "user_flair_text","string?","The current user's flair text for the subreddit.

+   Value `null` when:

+   * There is no user context.
+   * User flairs are disabled in the subreddit (`user_flair_enabled_in_sr` is false).
+   * A flair has never been assigned to the current user before in this subreddit.
+   "
+   "user_flair_css_class","string?","The current user's flair CSS class.

+   When a flair template is being used, the value of this field will be that of the CSS class designated by the template.
+If the flair template does not specify a CSS class then the value will be `null`.

+   When no flair template is being used, the value starts as `null`.
+If a CSS class was ever manually assigned (by a moderator), this field will never be `null` again while a flair template isn't being used, and clearing the CSS class results in this field being an empty string.

+   Value is `null` when there is no user context.

+   Value `null` when user flairs are disabled in the subreddit (`user_flair_enabled_in_sr` is false)."
    "user_flair_background_color","string?","Current user's flair background color hex string.
 E.g., `#46d160`.

    If a flair template is not being used then the value will be an empty string.